 - 1 Select File>Save Query from the menu bar. - If you have previously saved the query, InfoMaker saves the new version and returns you to the Query painter.
-If you have not previously saved the query, InfoMaker displays the Save Query dialog box. - 2 Enter a name for the query in the Queries box (see "Naming the query" next). - 3 (Optional) Enter comments to describe the query, and click OK. - These comments display in the Library painter.
+If you have not previously saved the query, InfoMaker displays the Save Query dialog box. - 2 Enter a name for the query in the Queries box (see "Naming the query" next). - 3 (Optional) Enter comments to describe the query, and click OK.

+These comments display in the Library pointer.
+It is a good idea to

+These comments display in the Library painter.
 It is a good idea to use comments to remind yourself and others of the purpose of the query.